Folate, Serum

 Why Should I Test My Folate Levels?

-Mild folate deficiency does not usually cause symptoms.
-However, a severe lack of folate can cause:
+Mild folate deficiency often does not have any obvious signs.
+But severe folate deficiency can cause:

 Where Do I Get Folate?